mnr/writing-wip/hotmeal.md

 “I’m trying to stay alive,” says Robin.
 “The explosion was not an accident.
 I stepped out to get us something to eat and when I returned, there were alarms and smoke.
 Dakota was dead and whoever caused the explosion might have still been around.
 I took a quick look, then ran.”

 “Okay.
 You got scared and ran.
 Let’s accept that for now.
 But Dakota had installed a custom circuit board in the oven.
-Maybe an accident but suppose you two brought this on yourselves.”
+Maybe an accident, but suppose you two brought this on yourselves.”

 “NO. We did not.”
 Robin chokes up.
 “Dakota was smart.
 And careful.”

 “What was Dakota trying to do with this circuit?”
 Araci asks.

 “It’s not that remarkable - her modification intercepts and logs commands from the meal.
-We were recording the cook process.
+We were recording the cooking process.
 With enough information we could build open source meals.
 Hestia is tricky about how they make the system work - we were going to free that up to the world.
 That’s why they killed Dakota.”

 “That seems extreme,” starts Araci.
 “But where did that meal come from?
 Would I be able to purchase that from a grocery vendor?”